What is Content?

 However – a caveat.
 Content is not the be-all and end-all.
 Content should form part of your marketing strategy.
 You still need to look at PR and adverts where appropriate.
 You still need to get out there and network – whether that’s at in-person events like tonight or in Facebook and LinkedIn groups.
 You still need to pick up the phone and make that sales call.

 Want some 1-2-1 coaching and training so that you can nail creating content for your business?
-Check out my program HERE and book a call with me to see how the program would work for you, here…
+Check out my Clarity, Confidence & Content program and book a call with me to see how the program would work for you, here…